pypa/manylinux/pep-perennial.rst

 Verification on upload
 ----------------------

-It is proposed that PyPI will validate manylinux wheels on upload using auditwheel, and reject non-compliant packages.
-This means that only tags for which there is a defined profile can be distributed publicly.
-However, organisations may choose to use other tags with this pattern internally, for instance if they want to build wheels on Debian instead of CentOS.
+In the future, PyPI may begin using auditwheel to automatically validate uploaded manylinux wheels, and reject wheels that it can't determine are compliant.
+If PyPI does this, then it will mean that only wheels that have a corresponding auditwheel profile can be distributed publicly.

+If you need manylinux support for a platform that currently has no profile in auditwheel, then you're encouraged to contribute a profile to auditwheel.
+If that's not possible for some reason, then other tools can be used, as long as you try to meet the same goal as auditwheel (i.e., the wheel should work in all environments with the given glibc version and architecture) – though you may not be able to upload these wheels to PyPI.

 Platform compatibility
 ======================